JunShao0104/Loc-NeRF-plus/README.md

   4. If you are not running with a rosbag, i.e. you are using LLFF data, then Loc-NeRF should start and you should be set.
 If you are using a rosbag, continue to the next steps.

-  5. In another terminal launch VIO
+  5. In another terminal launch VIO.

   6. Finally, in another terminal, play your rosbag:
   ```bash